next-actions/pytest-mh/docs/classes.rst

 ==================

-The following schema shows how individual setup and teardown methods of host, role and utility objects are executed.
+The following schema shows how individual setup and teardown methods of host, role, and utility objects are executed.

 .. mermaid::
     :caption: Setup and teardown